Published on

 How to actually see what your Blazor Server app is doing in production -- live circuits, stranded sessions, exhausted sockets, and your own business metrics -- using only open-source, self-hosted tools.

-Blazor Server is wonderful to build with and surprisingly easy to get wrong in production.
-The UI runs in the browser, but the components run on your server -- one live, stateful connection per open tab.
-Monitor it like a normal web app and you'll miss the things that actually take it down: too many open circuits, sessions that never end, and connection pools quietly running dry.
+Blazor Server is easy to build with and easy to get wrong in production.
+The UI runs in the browser, but the components run on your server: one live, stateful connection per open tab.
+Monitor it like a normal web app and you miss what actually takes it down -- too many open circuits, sessions that never end, and connection pools running dry.

 This post shows you how to fix that.
 By the end you'll have a Blazor Server app reporting traces, metrics, and logs to SigNoz (a free, self-hosted observability backend), and you'll know how to measure the Blazor-specific things that matter.
 Every file you need is included at the end of the post -- there's no repo to clone.